Our Bodies, Ourselves: History

+OBOS featured first-person stories from women, and tackled many topics then regarded as taboo.
+The book's publication is considered a foundational event in the women's health movement in the U.S.

 In the 1973 Preface, the authors cited four lessons learned during their research: (1) that it was important to supplement medical facts with personal experiences, how the latter could enrich knowledge of women's bodies; (2) that possessing basic information was liberating; it meant women were "better prepared to evaluate the institutions that are supposed to meet our health needs"; (3) that they were combating an ignorance which plagued women for centuries and "had one major consequence—pregnancy.
 Until very recently pregnancies were all but inevitable, biology was our destiny"; (4) that "body education is core education.
 Our bodies are the physical bases from which we move out into the world; ignorance, uncertainty—even, at worst, shame—about our physical selves create in us an alienation from ourselves that keeps us from being the whole people that we could be."
-OBOS featured first-person stories from women, and tackled many topics then regarded as taboo.
-The book's publication is considered a foundational event in the women's health movement in the U.S.

 The BWHBC was approached by women in other countries who wanted to translate OBOS.
 Dagmar Schultz brought a copy to Germany in the early 1970s, where it was translated and quickly had an impact; the first women's health center was founded in West Berlin in 1973 and still exists today.
 BWHBC members initiated the Spanish translation themselves, self-publishing Nuestros Cuerpos, Nuestras Vidas in 1977.
 But they soon recognized the limitations of verbatim translation, how "aspects of the book that were culturally appropriate for the original US readers did not always make sense in other contexts."
 In the 1980s, a BWHBC-affiliated group named Amigas Latinas en Accion pro-Salud began working on a new Spanish-language cultural adaptation of OBOS that would better reflect their experiences.
 It was published in 2000.

 The cover of the 2005 edition, described as a "new edition for a new era".

 After 1973, revised and expanded OBOS editions were published in 1976, 1986, 1992, 1996, 2005 and 2011.
 All told, it is estimated that over four million copies of the book have been sold.
 The final print edition in 2011 covers many topics not found in the 1973 edition, and grew in length to 825 pages.

 In 2018, the Our Bodies Ourselves collective announced that due to resource constraints, it could no longer publish new print editions nor update its website with new health information.

 In 2022, the collective started a collaboration with the Center for Women's Health and Human Rights at Suffolk University and launched "Our Bodies, Ourselves Today", a website bringing health and sexuality information to women, girls, and gender-expansive people.
+Members of the BWHBC have donated many of their papers to be available for researchers, including through the Boston Women's Health Book Collective archive at the Arthur and Elizabeth Schlesinger Library at Harvard University.